Richard II (play): Structure and language

 The language of Richard II is more eloquent than that of the earlier history plays, and serves to set the tone and themes of the play.
-Shakespeare uses lengthy verses, metaphors, similes and soliloquies to reflect Richard's character as a man who likes to analyse situations rather than act upon them.
-He always speaks in tropes using analogies such as the sun as a symbol of his kingly status.
-Richard places great emphasis on symbols which govern his behaviour.
-His crown serves as a symbol of his royal power and is of more concern to him than his actual kingly duties.
+Shakespeare uses lengthy verses, metaphors, similes and soliloquies to delineate Richard's character as analytical rather than active.
+He always speaks in tropes, using analogies such as the sun as a symbol of his kingly status.
+Richard is obsessed with symbols: his crown, the symbol of his royal power, is of more concern to him than his actual kingly duties.